fakeblanchett/lesbian_ipsum/README.md

 # lesbian_ipsum

-A Lorem Ipsum generator, but for the lady gays.
+A Lorem Ipsum generator, but for lady gays, trans, nb folx, or however one identifies.
 All wholesome content, no bad vibes.